rogerioluizsi/EduEffectiveness/README.md

 # EduEffectiveness
-Repository of a machine learning method to compare educational system effectiveness.
+Repository of a machine learning method to compare educational system effectiveness by using large-scale assessment data.
 This method was submitted to the PLOS ONE journal as a new contribution.

 ### Abstract
 Studies comparing large-scale assessment data among educational systems have been